o3de/o3de.org/content/docs/userguide/networking/tcp-using.md

 + The `isBroadcast` flag is always set to `false`, since a TCP socket is not able to send broadcast packets\.
 + The receive and send buffer size are specified in bytes and refer to the TCP stack’s buffer size for the socket\.

-## Setting Up a Stream Socket Event Bus Handler<a name="network-tcp-using-setting-up-a-stream-socket-event-bus-handler"></a>
+## Setting Up a Stream Socket Event Bus Handler {#network-tcp-using-setting-up-a-stream-socket-event-bus-handler}

 An event bus handler instance monitors connection events from GridMate’s stream socket driver\.
 The following code shows a simple stream socket event handler\.